- KAMLAG (1) [MB:Jun80]

 a good rating without outsiders being able to challenge him.
 There is no known

-example of this, and it is unlikely that the inclusion of local games would
+examples of this, and it is unlikely that the inclusion of local games would

 significantly alter rating lists.
 The other reason cited is that these are not

 so much postal as telephone games.
+The definition of a local

 - LOCKED OUT UNIT (1) [MB:Jun80]